rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 - No changes are applied to nodes that do not update.

-- Minipools created after updating Smartnode would automatically follow the enforced delegate behavior.
+- Minipools created after updating Smartnode would automatically follow the default delegate behavior.

 - Node operators retain the ability to exit minipools prior to upgrading Smartnode, and governance processes are expected to provide sufficient notice before delegate changes that materially affect operator behavior.

+- Node operators can change delegate versions outside the scope of Smartnode UI and/or commandline interfaces.

 ## Risks and Considerations